-Uses for Celebrex
+:Uses for Celebrex

 NSAIDs include other medications like naproxen and ibuprofen, as well.
 Nonsteroidal anti-inflammatory drugs are not narcotics, and Celebrex has been officially FDA-approved.
 Its advantage over other NSAIDs is that it is said to cause less of the side effect of stomach discomfort.
 All medications come with side effects in one form or another, though some side effects are less common in patients who do not additionally experience increased risk factors, such as heart patients or those with complications that make breathing difficult.

 Side Effects of Celebrex

-Nursing mothers should be aware that this prescription may affect their baby.
+Some people may have allergic reactions to aspirin, NSAIDs, and sulfonamides.
+Those with these allergies, such as hives, facial swelling, and trouble breathing should not take Celebrex.
+This medication is also contraindicated in late pregnancy.3 Nursing mothers should be aware that this prescription may affect their baby.
 Patients intending to take Celebrex should not consume alcohol, as it may lead to stomach bleeding.
 They should also be cautious before taking any allergy, pain, or cold medicine that contains another NSAID.
-Celebrex can increase the patient’s risk of developing sunburns.
-Therefore excessive exposure to sunlight and the use of tanning beds should be avoided.
+Celebrex can increase the patient’s risk of developing sunburns; therefore excessive exposure to sunlight and the use of tanning beds should be avoided.

-Because of the serious side effects and other issues, it is important that patients weigh their decision to take Celebrex seriously.
-Just as they would seriously consider the use of any other medications that come with risky side effects.
-This medication is “harder on the heart” than other NSAIDs.
-It “may not be much easier on the gut”.
-It might not be more effective than other NSAIDs or acetaminophen.
-And it is expensive—more so than over-the-counter medications.
+Because of the serious side effects and other issues, it is important that patients weigh their decision to take Celebrex seriously, just as they would seriously consider the use of any other medications that come with risky side effects.
+This medication is “harder on the heart” than other NSAIDs, it “may not be much easier on the gut”.
+It might not be more effective than other NSAIDs or acetaminophen, and it is expensive—more so than over-the-counter medications.
 Acetaminophen (Tylenol) or generic NSAIDs may be safer for people with OA.
 Naproxen may be best for people with heart disease.
 Those at risk for gastrointestinal bleeding might need to combine their medications with a “stomach-protecting drug such as omeprazole” (i.e., Prilosec).